bmerry/async-solipsism/README.md

 # A solipsist event loop

-async-solipsism provide a Python asyncio event loop that does not interact with the outside world at all.
+async-solipsism provides a Python asyncio event loop that does not interact with the outside world at all.
 This is ideal for writing unit tests that intend to mock out real-world interactions.
 It makes for tests that are reliable (unaffected by network outages), reproducible (not affected by random timing